 1981 to 1987: The 956 and 962 Dynasty

 The 956 arrived in 1982 and changed everything.
-It used ground-effect aerodynamics to generate huge downforce, a twin-turbo flat-six, and an aluminum monocoque.
+It was the first Porsche to use ground-effect aerodynamics to generate huge downforce, paired with a turbocharged flat-six and an aluminum monocoque chassis, per its factory record.
 It was fast, efficient, and tough, the perfect endurance car.

 1994 and 1998: The Dauer and GT1 Wins

 Then came the 911 GT1.
-Built to the new GT1 class rules, it was a mid-engined racer that wore 911 headlights.
-After near misses, the 1998 GT1-98 version won outright, giving Porsche its 16th victory.
-It was the last before a long break from the top class.
+Built to the new GT1 class rules, it was a mid-engined racer that wore 911 headlights to keep the road-car link.
+After near misses in 1996 and 1997, the 1998 GT1-98 version won outright, giving Porsche its 16th victory.
+It was the last win before a long break from the top class.
 The full story is in our 911 GT1 guide.

 2015 to 2017: The 919 Hybrid Three-Peat

 Porsche returned to the top class in 2014 with the 919 Hybrid, a technological marvel.
-It paired a small turbocharged V4 engine with a powerful hybrid system that recovered energy under braking and from the exhaust.
+It paired a small 2.0-liter turbocharged V4 engine with a powerful hybrid system that recovered energy under braking and from the exhaust gases.
+Combined output reached around 900 horsepower, per the car’s technical record.
 It was the most complex racing car Porsche had ever built.

 After a tough first year, the 919 won three times in a row, in 2015, 2016, and 2017.
 The 2015 win went to Nico Hülkenberg, Earl Bamber, and Nick Tandy.
 The 2017 victory, the marque’s 19th and most recent, went to Timo Bernhard, Earl Bamber, and Brendon Hartley.